 We should not forget that besides the difficulty of these problems, the risk of doing nothing is greater.
 During the pandemic, financial institutions that fail to implement digital KYC and remote recruitment processes risk completely disrupting new customer acquisitions.
 However, with the development of technology and making people's lives easier, the technology customers expect from the institutions they serve has also changed.
 Financial institutions should digitize and accelerate KYC compliance processes to not lose their customers and gain new customers.

 Control Frequently changes in regulations cause traditional AML controls to lose their functionality.
 Traditional AML controls are unsafe today and pose risks for businesses.
 Sanction Scanner provides solutions to AML control problems of companies such as excessive workload and false positives.
 With Sanction Scanner, you can automate your AML control process and reduce your workload.
-Companies can choose which country's or regulators' data they want to use in AML controls by creating custom search options.
+Companies can choose which country's or regulators' data they want to use in anti-money laundering and Know Your Customer controls by creating custom search options.

-In addition, with our AML Screening and Monitoring tool, law firms can easily perform Customer Due Diligence, Enhanced Due Diligence, Know Your Customer procedures in accordance with all obligations.
+In addition, with our AML Screening and Monitoring tool, law firms can easily perform Customer Due Diligence, Enhanced Due Diligence KYC procedures in accordance with all obligations.
 All operations also provide Sanction Scanner strong API support.
 With Sanction Scanner, scans can also be done in seconds via the web, API, or batch search.
-Moreover, companies can have all the features of the Sanctions Scanner at no additional cost.
+Moreover, companies can have all the features of the Sanction Scanner at no additional cost.
 For detailed information, talk to us, or request a demo.